perama-v/TODD/example_specs/signatures.md

 ```
 ### `Volume`

-Cadence: A `Volume` MAY be published when it contains exactly `NAMETAGS_PER_VOLUME` nametags.
+Cadence: A `Volume` MAY be published when it contains exactly `SIGNATURES_PER_VOLUME` signatures.

-`VolumeId`: The number of the first nametag in the volume.
+`VolumeId`: The number of the first signature in the volume.
 The database consists of
-nametags (`RecordValues`) that are appended and given an incremental counter.
+signatures (`RecordValues`) that are appended and given an incremental counter.
 Thus, a
-Volume with a `VolumeId` of `740_000` starts with the `740_000`-th nametag, and ends with
+Volume with a `VolumeId` of `740_000` starts with the `740_000`-th signature, and ends with
-the `740_000 + NAMETAGS_PER_VOLUME - 1`-th nametag.
+the `740_000 + SIGNATURES_PER_VOLUME - 1`-th signature.
 E.g., [740_999, 740_999] inclusive.

 ```python
 VolumeId: uint32
 ```

 ### `Chapter`
-Definition: A `Chapter` MUST contain data for addresses that share the same starting hex character.
+Definition: A `Chapter` MUST contain data for signatures that share the same starting hex character.

 ```python
 class Chapter(Container):